DSeiferth/PoreAnalyser/docs/source/visualisation.rst

 Chimera
 ^^^^^^^^
 The 3d pore can also be visualised with `UCSF Chimera <https://www.cgl.ucsf.edu/chimera/>`_ .
-The `chimera_pore <https://github.com/DSeiferth/PoreAnalyser/blob/main/chimera_pore.py>`.py script loads the pdb file (specified by the user in the script) and the corresponding point cloud into chimera.
+The `chimera_pore.py <https://github.com/DSeiferth/PoreAnalyser/blob/main/chimera_pore.py>`_ script loads the pdb file (specified by the user in the script) and the corresponding point cloud into chimera.
 The point cloud with a surface representation visualises the pore.